Freezler/bookbot/README.md

 # Welcome to Bookbot:

-###### a Python program that can analyze an entire book and print out an interesting statistical report.
+###### A Python program that can analyze an entire book and print out the number of words and the number of vowels.